Nemethe/voice2txt/README.md

 ## Configuration

-In first you have to register in Google Cloud, follow steps:
+At first you have to register in Google Cloud, follow steps:

 1. Select or create a Cloud Platform project.